 For many couples getting pregnant is easy, but for others getting pregnant can take a long time.
 Many will have to resort to reproductive technology.
 For this reason, there is a growing number of couples who take the first step in trying to get pregnant by learning about all the ways they can improve their chances.
 If your goal is to get pregnant faster and have a healthy pregnancy, you can benefit the most from taking these everyday steps.
 First, follow this preconception to-do list.

-- Find out when you are fertile (the "fertile window") and when to make love
+- Find out when you are fertile (the "fertile window").

 - Be at your optimal weight.
 Calculate the BMI and find out your best weight